system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ## Removing the CPU shroud:

 The CPU shroud guides airflow through the CPU coolers.
-It covers the CPUs and RAM slots on the motherboard.
+It covers the CPU and RAM slots on the motherboard.

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 7 minutes